8.2 SMAW Equipment and Setup

 Components

-SMAW is one of the simplest welding processes as far as the equipment needed.
+SMAW is one of the simplest welding processes as far as the amount of equipment needed.
 There are only four main components to the system:

 Welding Power Source

 A welding power source is a machine capable of producing the specialized electrical current necessary for arc welding.
-These machines can vary widely in design, capability, and size, but in general, they can be divided into three types: transformers, inverters, and engine-driven.
-You will often hear the welding power source called a “welding machine” or simply a “welder” on the job site.
+These machines can vary widely in design, capability, and size, but, in general, they can be divided into three types: transformers, inverters, and engine-driven varieties.
+You will often hear the welding power source called a welding machine or simply a welder on the jobsite.

-Welding power sources will be discussed in greater detail later in this chapter, as well as in Chapter 5: Welding Machines.
+Welding power sources will be discussed in greater detail later in this chapter, and they are also covered in Chapter 5: Welding Machines.

 Workpiece Lead

 The workpiece lead is used to make the electrical connection between the welding machine and the base metal.
-You may hear the workpiece lead called the “work lead” or “ground lead” (although the last term is inaccurate).
+You may hear the workpiece lead called the work lead or a ground lead (although this is inaccurate).

 Welding leads are made of many small strands of copper wire twisted together into a cable and covered in a protective rubber sheath.
 Welding leads vary in diameter and length depending on the welding application.